Hayward, Wisconsin: Hayward Indian Residential School

 Overcrowding and poor sanitation endangered the students' health.
-Dishes were rarely cleaned, students slept two to a bed, and during the winter they crowded into small rooms for indoor activities because there was no gymnasium.
+Dishes were rarely cleaned, students slept two to a bed, and during the winter, they crowded into small rooms for indoor activities because the school had no gymnasium.
 Children were served moldy bread, and most of the milk the children produced from the dairy herd was sold rather than fed to the children.
 These poor health conditions led to high rates of disease.
-The death rate during the 1918 flu pandemic was ten times higher than the Wisconsin average.
+The death rate during the 1918 flu pandemic was 10 times higher than the Wisconsin average.
 Students also died from epidemics of measles and pneumonia.
 Some students were sexually abused by the teachers.

 For speaking their Native languages, students were punished with beatings, public humiliation, extra chores, and confinement in the school jail.
-The school jail was a cell with bars in the basement of the boy's dormitory where children were fed only bread and water.
+The school jail was a cell with bars in the basement of the boy's dormitory, where children were fed only bread and water.
 Other students were punished by being forced to kneel on marbles for hours.
 Hayward students sometimes went out into the woods on the weekends and spoke Ojibwe together since it was forbidden in school.
 On one occasion, a secret drum dance was held, where students prepared by secretly sewing jingles onto their dresses and practicing their singing at night.
-The superintendents caught the students and punished them by burning their drums, hitting their knuckles, and forcing the girls to wear signs around their necks reading "I will not squaw dance".
+The superintendents caught the students and punished them by burning their drums, hitting their knuckles, and forcing the girls to wear signs around their necks reading, "I will not squaw dance".
 Due to the poor conditions and harsh discipline, runaways were common; in 1920 alone, 69 children ran away from the school.
+In 2024, the Department of the Interior released a report that stated three students who died during their time at the school had been identified.